 Dick Hunzicker (Willie Mosconi cautioned friends not to tackle him at

 #12) Leonard "Bugs" Rucker (especially strong at bank and one-pocket)

 stroke made pool look deceptively easy)

 #11) John "Rags" Fitzpatrick (#1 at one-pocket, according to legends Eddie

 #10) Willie "The King" Hoppe (#1 at three-cushion billiards at the

-turn of the century, had the high run for 50 years!)
+turn of the century; he held the high run for 50 years!)

 Raymond Ceulemans (#1 at